Long Island Attorneys Address Custody Issues of Same-Sex Couples

 Solving legal conflicts in the best interests of your children

 In 2011, New York passed the Marriage Equality Act, which redefined what constituted a married couple, but did not address all the implications for families.
-As a result, many same-sex partners who hold children out as their own, provide financial support and love them as parents should, still do not have legal standing to assert parental rights.
+However, a recent decision has given many same-sex partners who hold children out as their own, provide financial support and love them as parents should, legal standing to assert parental rights.
 At Bryan L. Salamone & Associates, P.C., we provide aggressive legal representation for same-sex spouses and domestic partners in child custody matters.
 We work with clients who have decided to dissolve a relationship and want to maintain a loving relationship with a child, as well as couples in intact relationships who want to be proactive about protecting parental rights.
 Our experienced attorneys employ various strategies and remedies to achieve favorable results for you and your child.

 Negotiated agreements that protect parental rights

 When a same-sex couple adopts a child jointly, each has legal standing as a parent.
 But many gay and lesbian couples are raising children together, although only one of them has legal standing as a parent.
 For some, the child is from a previous marriage.
 Other couples have used surrogates or sperm donors to conceive children who are biologically related to one spouse or partner.
 Unfortunately, if the couple separates or divorces, the non-biological parent may not have any right to child custody or visitation.
 Without standing, a person cannot even argue that visitation would be in the best interests of the child.
 Even if a family court judge is sympathetic, the court cannot compel visitation for a non-parent over the objections of a legal parent, who must get full custody.